AI-Flutter-Apps/selfie-to-anime/README.md

 <hr>

 This application allows you to capture a picture of yourself or upload an existing image, then using **Cycle-Consistent Adversarial Network (CycleGAN)** to generate an anime version of the image.
 > * This is my first ever flutter application, which currently only supports Android 😁.
-This project will be going through future improvements (more fun ideas for the AI model are coming).
+This project will be going through future improvements (more fun ideas for the AI model is coming).
 > * This is the notebook I used to train the model  <a href="https://www.kaggle.com/code/ninamaamary/selfie2anime-cyclegan-pytorch"> ![Kaggle](https://img.shields.io/badge/Kaggle-20BEFF?style=for-the-badge&logo=Kaggle&logoColor=white)</a>

-## AI Results
+## Results

 ## User Interface
 ![ui-sample](https://user-images.githubusercontent.com/57009004/173684809-1476eb50-9930-4c58-8163-d6cbf6eda143.png)